 Sambols are fresh or cooked relishes that enliven Sri Lankan meals of rice and curry.
-This version, made from chilli, maldive fish and fresh coconut, will give your tastebuds a warm but mellow tingle.
+This recipe, using chilli, maldive fish and fresh coconut, will give your tastebuds a warm but mellow tingle.

 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.